-Got stockings to fill?
-The Book People are fantastic for selling sets of books for the price you would normally pay for one, so great if you have lots of kids to buy for (or adults!).
+The Works are fantastic for selling sets of books for the price you would normally pay for one, so great if you have lots of kids to buy for (or adults!).
+The Works also has great deals on stationery and toys.
 Ethical Superstore have a large range of fair trade and environmentally friendly gifts.

 Don’t forget the most frugal option of all!
-Buy nothing christmas – we always agree on a no present thing except for the kids with our closest family and friends.
+Buy Nothing Christmas.
+We always agree on a no present thing except for the kids with our closest family and friends.
 It takes a lot of the work out of Christmas too!

 If you have children you may already have much of this in the house already (could the children be persuaded to make the cards?!).
 A potato or old sponge can be cut into festive shapes for printing – a red Christmas tree shape on green card is very attractive.
 You could cut snowflakes from plain paper and glue these to a contrasting colour.
 If you are very organised you could press flower petals in books during the summer and make wreath designs with them for your cards.

-Very attractive tree decorations are small match boxes wrapped up like presents with paper glued on to look like ribbons and a thread attatched for hanging.
-Cookies on ribbons are lovely – if you want to eat them better make them a bit last minute!
+Very attractive tree decorations are small match boxes wrapped up like presents with paper glued on to look like ribbons and a thread attached for hanging.
+Cookies on ribbons are lovely, and if you want to eat them better make them a bit last minute!
 Use a drinking straw to make a small hole near the top prior to baking for the ribbons.
-For a very natural look to the tree slice oranges thinly, skins and all, into round slices and dry them out on your oven’s lowest setting for a few hours – then thread them on ribbon or string.
+For a very natural look to the tree, slice oranges thinly, skins and all, into round slices and then dry them out on your oven’s lowest setting for a few hours – then thread them on ribbon or string.

 Salt dough tree decorations are simple and cheap: recipe is 1 cup plain flour, half a cup salt, half cup water, mix, roll, cut with festive cutters.
 Bake for 2 hours at 120C/240F.
 Frankly, unless you are Picasso-esqu in talent, they look more sophisticated unpainted, perhaps just glazed with pva glue.
 But who can beat going mad with paint and glitter at Christmas?
 Do make sure to store these in a dry place else you will have salt dough mush next year!